Reaching Hope believes that together we can end the cycle of trauma.

 Her relationship with extended family had become extremely tenuous because most had chosen not to believe her children's

-outcries of abuse-- instead, they blamed the victims for coming forward or minimizing the sexual assault by saying that it was not severe enough to warrant legal consequences for the cousin.
+outcries of abuse -- instead, they blamed the victims for coming forward or minimizing the sexual assault by saying that it was not severe enough to warrant legal consequences for the cousin.

 We realized that overly relying on individual trauma treatment to accomplish true healing was like trying to construct a home without first building a sturdy foundation.
-We contemplated what could be accomplished if Reaching Hope pursued a different route: treat both the children and the mother while helping this family find safety from all abusive members.
+We contemplated what could be accomplished if Reaching Hope pursued a different route: treat both the children and the mother while helping this family find safety from all abusive individuals.
 This approach was informed with the goal of empowering this mother to pave the way toward stability for herself and her children.
 We found that, when we helped the family stay safe from the abusers, we could help build a closer, trusting connection among the children and the mother.

 Moved out of their abusive home.